1. Our core beliefs regarding user privacy and data protection

 As detailed in section 3.2 above, if you submit an enquiry or contact form some personal information will be stored within this website’s database.
 This is currently the only occasion where personal data will be stored on this website.
 This data is currently stored in an identifiable fashion; a limitation of the content management system that this website is built on (WordPress).

-We use a number of third parties to process personal data on our behalf.
+We use third parties to process personal data on our behalf.
 These third parties have been carefully chosen and all of them comply with the legislation set out in section 2.0.
 Both these third parties are based in the USA and are EU-US Privacy Shield compliant.

 We will report any unlawful data breach of this website’s database or the database(s) of any of our third-party data processors to any and all relevant persons and authorities within 72 hours of the breach if it is apparent that personal data stored in an identifiable manner has been stolen.